canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-run-on-k8s-pod.md

 After installing [Juju](https://juju.is/docs/olm/install-juju) and [Charmed Kubernetes](https://ubuntu.com/kubernetes/docs/install-manual) (together with applying [setup for the latter](https://ubuntu.com/kubernetes/docs/operations) ), now we can look into how to launch Spark jobs from within a pod in Charmed Kubernetes.

-First  we create a pod using Canonical's Charmed Spark container image.
+First  we create a pod using Canonical's Charmed Apache Spark container image.

 Edit the pod manifest file (we'll refer to it as ```shell-demo.yaml```) by adding the following conent: